The Jester (novel): Plot

-Winning Anne's (Emilie's cousin) ear, Hugh eventually finds that Sophie was in the dungeon of Borée all along; Anne had been lying to him.
+Winning Emilie's cousin Anne's ear, Hugh eventually finds that Sophie was in the dungeon of Borée all along; Anne had been lying to him.
 Killing three of the Tafurs (Anne's guards, which turn out to be the dishonored knights who took his wife), Hugh runs back to Veille du Père.
 By then, he is sure that the men are hunting him, but he knows not for what.
 The Tafurs were a fearsome war band, with rumors circulating that they resorted to cannibalism, either deliberately or as a last resort.
-The Tafurs launch an attack on Veille du Père, but Hugh and his friends had prepared traps, and so killed all but one.
-The last Tafur attacks Hugh before his escape, breaking his staff, revealing a hidden reliquary — the Holy Lance that pierced Jesus Christ's side as he lay on the cross.
+The Tafurs launch an attack on Veille du Père, but Hugh and his friends have prepared traps, and so manage to kill all but one.
+The last Tafur attacks Hugh before his escape, breaking his staff, revealing a hidden reliquary — the Holy Lance that pierced Jesus Christ's side as he hung on the cross.
 Peasants flock to the spear, so Hugh marches on Treille and takes Baldwin prisoner.
 Next, he marches on Borée.
-The leader of the Tafurs, "Black Cross," attacks Hugh but he and the rest of the Tafurs are defeated.
+The leader of the Tafurs, "Black Cross", attacks Hugh but he and the rest of the Tafurs are defeated.

-Stephen (Anne's evil husband who had recently returned from the Crusades), threatened to kill Emilie, but a plot by Hugh and Anne saves her.
+Stephen (Anne's evil husband who had recently returned from the Crusades), threatens to kill Emilie, but a plot by Hugh and Anne saves her.
 Stephen runs into the castle with Hugh in pursuit, and Anne kills Stephen with the Holy Lance.